 We learn things about them that cause us to wonder if we really should give them the accolades that we do.
 Yet, we cannot deny the impact that they have had on our world.
 So what exactly makes a good legacy?

-A better option would be to follow the example of our Savior Jesus the Christ.
+A better option would be to follow the example of our Savior Jesus, the Christ.
+Jesus filled the thirty-three years of His dash with intention.
 Some 2000 years after His death, people still believe that He was a great man.
 Oh, they don’t all agree that He was the Son of God.
 But they all agree that He was a prophet and a miracle-worker.
 Yes, they have tried to slander Him post-death –

-Did you hear the rumor that He didn’t really raise from the dead?
+Did you hear the rumor that He didn’t really rise from the dead?
 The disciples stole His body to make it look like He did (Matthew 28:13).

 Funnily enough, none of these rumors stick because try as they might, no one can dispute that Jesus was a perfect man.
 Jesus left a legacy that people are still trying to reproduce all these years later.

 Romans 12:1 tells us to “present our bodies [as] a living sacrifice, holy, acceptable to God”.
+In simple terms, we were being asked to our lives with intention and purpose.
 The next verse gives us the steps:

 And do not be conformed to this world, but be transformed by the renewing of your mind, that you may prove what is that good and acceptable and perfect will of God (Romans 12:2NKJV).